Dlloydev/Toggle/README.md

 #### Debouncing

 Debouncing requires the shift register to be completely filled with 1's or 0's to signify a stable state.
 This occurs 80ms after the last transition.
-For the 2 signals that are monitored, contact closure will be detected in after at least 10ms have elapsed (de-glitch period).
+Contact closure will be detected after at least 10ms have elapsed (de-glitch period).
 Contact release is detected in at least 80ms.
-For the unconnected middle position of the switch, logic status is determined (not measured) in at least 80ms for both contact closure and release.

 ### References